 Cypress essential oil properties and uses

-The name "cypress" derives from the ancient French cipres (cypres) which derives from the late Latin cypressus (and cupressus), which in turn derives from the Greek kyparissos (or kuparissos).
-Evergreen tree, can reach a height of up to 30 m.
-Fragrant, monoecious flowers.
-According to the ancients the etymology of this last term refers to the Semitic word kyros, meaning Cyprus, where the tree abounds.
-This would support the idea that cypress is one of the most ancient medicinal plants known.
+The cypress is an evergreen tree, which can reach a height of up to 30 m, native to Greece and Crete, but present throughout the Mediterranean (in particular Italy, France, Spain, Morocco), which is part of the order of the Cupressaceae.
+According to the ancients, the etymology of this last term refers to the Semitic word kyros, that is Cyprus, where the tree abounds.
+This would support the idea that the cypress is one of the oldest known medicinal plants.

-For the production of Cypress essential oil (scientifically known as Cupressus sempervirens L. var.
-Stricta Aiton) the parts that can be used: the branches, rarely cones ("galbuli"), more rarely wood.
+For the production of Cypress essential oil (scientifically known as Cupressus sempervirens L. var.stricta Aiton) the parts that can be used:

 Extraction method: steam distillation, with an average distillation time ranging from 2 to 5 hours.
 Yield 0.5-1% twigs; 0.2-1% galbuli.

 Color: colorless to pale yellow.
 Spicy smell, reminiscent of juniper and pine.

 Main constituents: Fruits: 0.5% essential oil: α-pinene (> 55%), delta-carene (> 30%), cedrol; proanthocyanidols; diterpenic acids; tannins.
 Twigs: bislavones; 0.3-0.8% essential oil (monoterpenic, sesquiterpene, diterpene hydrocarbons).

 Here is the Cypress essential oil that Erboristeria Como has selected for you, pure, sure of its high quality (and personally distilled by Prof. Valussi):